AndreGuerra123/NUTT/README.md

 The template conforms to the _Guidelines for the Submission and Format of Theses_ (April 2015 version) hosted at http://www.ncl.ac.uk/students/progress/assets/documents/GuidelinesfortheSubmissionandFormatofThesis.pdf.

-Ph.D. students must allways check their School/Faculty related restrictions under this document, such as maximun word number.
+Ph.D. students must allways check their School/Faculty restrictions under the above document, such as maximum word count.

 ## Declaration